Acova003/eventEmergencySystem/readme.md

 - 4. Right click or double finger click (mac) sync button.
 Click on the three dots on the top right side of the button.
 Then select assign script.
 Enter "writeDataToFirebase".--
 - 5. Click the button to sync information to your Firebase database.
+    + When you see the "Finished Script" alert on your Google Sheet, your data will be converted to JSON and populated into the Firebase Realtime Database --
+    + Note: We are linking our Google Sheet data to our Twilio app through our Firebase Database as a middle man.
+This is a security measure in case the Google Sheet is changed outside the configurations of your code.
+If they haven't pressed the sync button, your program should work as planned.

 ### Town Hall
 With this group conference call tool, an organizer can dial one number which then dials a list of predefined contacts.
 Individuals who answer the call are dropped into the same conference.
 This can handle up to 40 people in one conference call.